 EXMO has established and maintains risk-based customer due diligence (CDD), identification, verification and know your customer (KYC) procedures, including enhanced due diligence (EDD) for those customers presenting higher risk, such as:

 KYC process includes strict identification requirements, name screening procedures and the ongoing monitoring and regular review of all existing business relationships.

 KYC includes not only knowing the clients and entities EXMO deals with or renders services to, but also the Ultimate Beneficial Owners (UBOs), Legal Representatives and Authorised Signatories as appropriate.

 The ongoing monitoring process includes regular PEP and Sanctions screening, as well as periodic and trigger reviews.
 Customers with high-risk indicators are subject to periodic reviews on an annual basis, whereas medium risk customers are subject to a review every three years.
 Trigger reviews might be initiated due to material changes in a customer’s profile.

 EXMO relies on data analysis as a risk-assessment and suspicious activity detection tools.
 These tools perform a variety of compliance-related tasks, including capturing data, filtering, record-keeping, investigation management and reporting.

-However, the above list is not exhaustive and the Chief Compliance Officer will monitor Users’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious.
+However, the above list is not exhaustive and Compliance monitors customers’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious.

-EXMO’s AML CTF and KYC Policy sets out EXMO’s risk appetite with regard to AML/CTF.
-To reduce this risk EXMO does not accept clients who are resident in countries deemed to be above the EXMO’s risk appetite.
+EXMO’s AML/CTF Policy sets out EXMO’s risk appetite with regard to client’s onboarding.
+EXMO does not accept clients who are residents in countries deemed to be above risk appetite.
+These include:

-EXMO also does not accept any clients from disputed territories as they do not produce recognised official documents, these include:
+EXMO also does not accept any clients from disputed or unrecognized territories as they do not produce recognized official ID documents.
+These include: